Azure/bicep/docs/tutorial/06-creating-modules.md

 Since the `targetScope` has been changed to `subscription`, I will need to use the subscription deployment command (`az deployment sub create ...`).

-Modules are a powerful way to separate your bicep files into logical units and abstract away complex resource declarations.
+Modules are a powerful way to separate your Bicep files into logical units and abstract away complex resource declarations.

-## Using if() and for keywords with bicep Modules
+## Using if() and for keywords with Bicep Modules

 Modules also support both the `if` and `for` keywords, just like a `resource` does.
 Let's add a new `param` called `deployStorage` and use it conditionally deploy the storage account module: